By Dr. Jim Dahle, WCI Founder

 Vanguard Backdoor Roth IRA 12

 I love this page.
-It doesn't ask you if you want to withhold taxes (you don't), it just has you agree not to.
+It doesn't ask you if you want to withhold taxes (you don't); it just has you agree that you won't.
 Perfect.
-(You're not going to owe taxes on the conversion of a non-deductible contribution anyway and if they did it would just mean you ended up with less in your Roth IRA and had to wait for your tax refund to get the money back.)
-Hit “I agree” and then “Continue” and go to the next page.
+(You're not going to owe taxes on the conversion of a non-deductible contribution anyway, and if Vanguard did that, it would just mean you ended up with less in your Roth IRA and have to wait for your tax refund to get the money back.)
+Hit “I agree” and then Continue, and go to the next page.

 Vanguard Backdoor Roth IRA 13

-I like this page too.
-It's Vanguard's new look and has a nice bar at the top to track your progress through the Roth conversion.
-Hit continue and move on to the next page.
-Note the page may give you a warning that looks like this:
+I like this page, too.
+It's Vanguard's new look, and it has a nice bar at the top to track your progress through the Roth conversion.
+Hit Continue and move on to the next page.
+Note that the page may give you a warning that looks like this:

 Vanguard Backdoor Roth IRA 14